 - 8.1.1 advising departments on the interpretation of these procedures.

-Public Works and Government Services Canada is responsible for:
+Public Services and Procurement Canada is responsible for:

 Electronic and print publications

 8.2.1 producing a weekly checklist of new publications in electronic or tangible format, and making it available to the depository library network and to the public until March 31, 2014;

 8.2.2 producing an online report of new publications that is updated regularly, effective April 1, 2014;